matkam7/temperature-downloader/README.md

 # What is this
-This set of scripts downloads a JSON file from a website containing the fields Celcius and Farenheit and appends the fields and the time into a CSV file, which can then be opened in Excel/Whatever.
+This set of scripts downloads a JSON file from a website containing the fields Celsius and Fahrenheit and appends the fields and the time into a CSV file, which can then be opened in Excel/Whatever.
 This was only tested to work on Windows 10, and does not work on any non-Windows OS due to use of powershell.